Isometric exercise: Overcoming and yielding isometrics

 An isometric action is one where the observable angle of the joints is maintained.
 While this definition always applies there are various sub-definitions which exist in order to emphasise how effort is being applied during specific isometric exercises.

 In a yielding isometric exercise the ambition is to maintain a particular body position; this may also be called maintaining an isometric hold.
 In an overcoming isometric exercise the ambition is to push or pull against either another part of the self, which pushes or pulls back with equal force, or to move an immovable object.
 On this basis, an overcoming isometric may additionally be referred to as being an isometric press or an isometric pull.

 Unweighted isometrics

 In unweighted isometrics the exerciser uses only themselves for resistance.
 For example, holding a crouched position, or pressing the palms of the hands against each other.
 Where by the self presses against itself, this is also referred to as self-resistance or Dynamic Tension training.

 Weighted isometrics

 Weighted isometrics involve the additional holding of a weight, and the pressing or pulling of an immovable weight or structure.
-For example, in a bench press set-up the barbell can be held in a fixed position and neither pushed upwards or allowed to descend.
+For example, in a bench press set-up the barbell can be held in a fixed position and neither pushed upwards nor allowed to descend.
 Alternatively, in a mid-thigh pull set-up, a person can attempt to pull a fixed, immovable bar upwards.